french-listening-comprehension

 1. Speak as often as possible—even if you make mistakes

 In my experience, this is much easier said than done.
-Speaking even though you know you may continually make mistakes is daunting and often frustrating.
-But there are some ways to do this without feeling embarrassed and discouraged at every turn.
-When you speak what you hear, it cements your understanding of the spoken word in a way that doesn’t happen when you simply just listen.
+Speaking and continually making mistakes is daunting and often frustrating.
+But there are ways to do this without feeling embarrassed and discouraged at every turn.
+When you say what you hear, it cements your understanding of the spoken word in a way that doesn’t happen when you simply just listen.

 Find a language partner or join a language exchange

-It’s important to find a language partner to practice your conversation skills, but it’s also crucial to establishing strong listening comprehension.
+It’s important not only to find a language partner to practice your conversation skills, but also to establish strong listening comprehension.
 When you’re speaking with your partner, practice listening to what they say, and then ask questions—in French—if you don’t understand.
 Then repeat back what they say.

 Try answering your partner, double checking with them that you fully understood and that you provided an acceptable response.
 For example, your speaking partner might make a comment using a vocabulary word you don’t yet know.
 Tell them: “Je ne comprends pas.
 Pouvez-vous expliquer?”
 (I don’t understand.
 Can you explain?)